Path length: 17.5 miles

 County: Prince George’s, Howard

 A total of 9 tornadoes were confirmed on September 24, 2001 across parts of the Mid-Atlantic and the Northeast.
-There was an F4 confirmed in Culpeper and Fauquier Counties in Virginia.
+There was an F4 confirmed in Culpeper and Fauquier Counties in Virginia, which you can find a detailed summary on here.
 This summary though looks at another significant tornado that day.
 This was moved through Princes George’s and Howard Counties in Maryland.
 It hit parts of the University of Maryland Campus and resulted in 2 fatalities.

 This tornado was rated F3.
 It began just west of Hyattsville and quickly strengthened.
 The estimated max winds were 200 mph.
 As it moved into the western campus of the University of Maryland, 10 trailers were completely destroyed.
 They were being used as a temporary office for the Maryland Fire and Rescue Institute.
 Debris from the trailers was found 60 miles away in extreme SE PA!
 From the NWS Storm Data Entry, “Four of the six people inside the trailers were injured, one seriously.
 One staff member was thrown free of the destruction and was found in a dumpster nearby.
 Another person dug their hands into the carpet and held on as their feet were being pulled up in the air by the tornado.
 The other four occupants, including one child, took shelter under desks and survived.”